Hypertufa How To

 • Sand – builders sand, not beach sand which may contain salt.

-• Cement powder – Portland cement – this is not mortar mix which has sand in it already, and will throw off the proportions.
+• Cement powder – Portland cement – don't use mortar mix which has sand in it already, and will throw off the proportions.

 Carefully add in small increments, mixing well between: